 The Hidden Time Cost

-Let's be honest about what manual categorization actually costs:
+Let's be brutally honest about what manual categorization actually costs you:

 - Read transaction description: 15 seconds